JumboCode/Jeanne-Geiger/src/README.md

         - Scope: admin or coordinator
     - POST: given a community id in the request header and all community data in the request body, edits the data of an existing community
 - path('AddCoordinator/', views.AddCoordinator.as_view(), name="AddCoordinator")
-    - POST: given a community id in the request header and emails in the request body, creates new auth0 coordinator accounts for those emails
+    - POST: given a community id in the request header and a list of emails in the request body, creates new auth0 coordinator accounts for those emails
         - Scope: admin
 - path('ActiveCaseCountView/', views.ActiveCaseCountView.as_view(), name="ActiveCaseCountView")
     - GET: given a community id in the request header, returns the number of active cases for that community